Minnesota Tax Relief Guide to Resolving Unfiled & Unpaid Taxes

 The Minnesota Department of Revenue is in charge of managing the state’s revenue system and ensuring that all individuals, businesses, and entities comply with state tax laws.
 The collection of these taxes funds public services for the state.

-If you are unable to pay your state tax debt in full, you can set up a payment agreement with the Minnesota Department of Revenue by either using the Department’s e-Services payment agreement system or by contacting the Department directly.
-You must pay a nonrefundable $50 fee in order to enter into a payment agreement, whose terms and conditions are based on your circumstances and your ability to repay your debt.
+If you are unable to pay your state taxes owed in full, you can set up a payment agreement with the Minnesota Department of Revenue by either using the Department’s e-Services payment agreement system or by contacting the Department directly.
+You must pay a nonrefundable $50 fee in order to enter into a payment agreement, whose terms and conditions are based on your circumstances and your ability to repay your liability.
 All installment payments must be made by electronic funds transfer (EFT) unless you do not have a bank account and you are unable to establish a bank account.
 A formal payment agreement cannot last beyond five years.

-Compromise Minnesota Tax Debt
+Compromise Minnesota Tax Liability

 - Your assets and earning potential